imoore76/configurature/docs/usage.rst

-        Usage             func(*flag.FlagSet) // Usage function called when configuration is incorrect or for --help NoRecover         bool                // Don't recover from panic ShowInternalFlags bool                // Show hidden internal flags }
+        Usage             func(*flag.FlagSet) // Usage function called when configuration is incorrect or for --help NoRecover         bool                // Don't recover from panic ShowInternalFlags bool                // Show hidden internal flags NoShortHelp       bool                // Don't add "h" as a short help flag }

 If not specified, the defaults are: